 Chopping wood in the winter is not every man's thing.
 It sure is mine.

 Each of us, men and women, has both masculine and feminine qualities.
-Some people are more masculine (typically men).
-Some are more feminine (typically women).
-And some are in the middle.
-Most of us (about 85% of all men and women) are either more masculine or more feminine.
-And here's the beauty of relationships: we tend to attract our sexual opposite.
+Femininity and masculinity do not identify gender.
+Some people are more masculine (typically biologically male in my experience).
+Some are more feminine (typically biologically women).
+And some of us are in the middle.
+I would say that most of us (I guess 85% of all men and women) are either more masculine or more feminine.
+And here's the beauty of relationships: it seems we tend to attract our sexual opposite (our masculine or feminine opposite).
 And this attractive force is just like a magnet, flowing between the two opposite poles.
-It's the juice in a relationship.
+It's the juice in a healthy, active, positive relationship.

-Many men have strong feminine qualities: we can wear jewelry; we write poetry; we sing and dance; we express love; we cry.
-Many women have masculine qualities: they have political power; they can be aggressive; they fight in the military; they play sports; they are CEOs.
-We know this to be true.
+Many men have strong stereotypical feminine qualities: we can wear jewelry; we have long wavy hair; we write poetry; we sing and dance; we express love; we cry; we nurture.
+Many women have stereotypical masculine qualities: women can be aggressive; women fight in the military; women play sports; women are powerful CEOs and political leaders.
+This to me seems true.

-However, if you want real passion in your relationship, you need a strong "masculine" and a strong "feminine," a ravisher and a ravishee, and aggressor and aggressee.
+However, if someone wants real passion in their relationship, I think there seems to be requirement for a strong "masculine" and a strong "feminine" presence, a ravisher and a ravishee, and aggressor and aggressee, outgoing and a quiet nature, a giver and a receiver.
+Opposites.
 I'm not talking just about sex.
-I'm talking about life, and living with someone in all of its ways.
+I'm talking about life and living with someone in all of its ways.

-This attractive force in modern relationships often dies, because people think that relationships are built upon equal 50/50, politically-correct type of sameness.
-And that's not true.
-Neutrality and equal respect and treatment is expected in the workplace, but in a relationship, you need sexual attraction.
+The adage of opposites attract seems true to me.
+An opposing attractive force in modern relationships often dies, because people think that relationships are built upon an equal 50/50, politically correct type of sameness.
+And that does not seems to be accurate.
+Sameness doesn't seem to work well in my experience.
+Sameness is a uniform monotonous life without variety.
+Neutrality, equal respect and fair treatment is expected in the workplace, but in a relationship, it seems that a vibrant, healthy, long-standing relationship needs the sexual attractive force between masculine and feminine opposites.
 Otherwise, the juice dries up.

-We have made great progress in economic and social equality between men and women, but it has resulted in a lot of sexually-neutral relationships.
+We have made great progress in economic, political, and social equality between men and women, but it has resulted in a lot of sexually-neutral relationships.
 The love is there, but the sexual polarity is faded.
-Not just in moments of sexual intimacy, but the entire relationship is dry.
-The passion for each other and with each other is gone.
+Not just in moments of sexual intimacy, but the entire relationship seems dry.
+I've met with many married couples (opposite sex and same sex), and I see that the passion for each other and with each other is gone.
+The Thrill Is Gone

 Good, strong, healthy attraction is based upon sexual opposites.
-In your relationship with your woman, you want to keep this dynamic alive and abundant.
+In your relationship with your woman, your lover, you want to keep this dynamic alive and abundant.
 If you want real passion, you need opposites - energetic polarity, an attractive difference between the masculine and feminine.
-Without that, you just have two friendly people touching each other here and there.
+Without that, we just have two friendly people touching each other here and there.

 Petruchio is the male romantic character in Shakespeare's Taming of the Shrew.
 Petruchio is a fortune seeker who enters into a marriage with a strong-willed young woman named Kate and then proceeds to "tame" her temperamental spirit.
 Petruchio's methods and Kate's fifth act soliloquy are controversial for many men and women.